pecknigel/exchange-tickers-practice-project/README.md

 More information will be provided here soon, as we work with students on this project.

-To learn what you need to complete this project, check out our [Courses and Resources](https://docs.prescriptionfree.academy/resources) page.
+To learn what you need to complete this project, check out our [Courses and Resources](https://library.peckn.net/resources) page.

-Ongoing support and guided learning is available from Nigel via the [main website](https://prescriptionfree.academy/).
+Ongoing support and guided learning is available from Nigel via [Preply](https://preply.com/en/tutor/4217857).

 ## Existing Implementation